 Note that ENERGY STAR's gas furnace threshold is remarkably high at 97% AFUE.
 This means only the top-tier condensing models qualify.
 Furnaces at 90–96% AFUE, while still condensing and efficient, do not earn the ENERGY STAR label.

-Under the federal 25C tax credit (Inflation Reduction Act), qualifying gas furnaces can earn a 30% tax credit up to $600.
-To qualify, the furnace must meet ENERGY STAR Most Efficient criteria, which means 97%+ AFUE for gas furnaces.
+Through Dec 31, 2025, the federal Section 25C credit (Inflation Reduction Act) covered qualifying gas furnaces at 30% of cost, up to $600 per year.
+To qualify, the furnace had to meet ENERGY STAR Most Efficient criteria — 97%+ AFUE for gas furnaces, 87%+ AFUE for oil furnaces (with ENERGY STAR rating).

-Heat pumps get a much larger tax credit — up to $2,000.
-If you're considering a furnace replacement, it's worth evaluating whether a heat pump makes sense for your climate.
-Modern cold-climate heat pumps (with HSPF2 of 10+) can heat homes effectively even in sub-zero temperatures and dramatically reduce heating costs compared to gas furnaces.
+Heat pumps offered a much larger federal tax credit through Dec 31, 2025 — up to $2,000 under Section 25C.
+The 25C credit expired for installs after Dec 31, 2025 under the OBBBA (PL 119-21, signed July 4, 2025); for 2026 installs, the IRA HEAR (income-qualified, up to $8,000) and HOMES (open to all incomes, performance-based) programs plus state/utility rebates remain the active pathways.
+If you're considering a furnace replacement, it's still worth evaluating whether a heat pump makes sense for your climate — modern cold-climate heat pumps (HSPF2 of 10+) can heat homes effectively even in sub-zero temperatures and dramatically reduce heating costs compared to gas furnaces.

 AFUE by Brand: Top Gas Furnaces in 2026